 - Add your parsley last for a pop of color and added flavor.

 - Paprika and potatoes go very well together!
 Add some if you like the spice and/or want a deeper color to your wedges!

 3. Use enough oil:

 - Cookie spray just wont cut it.
 You need a good amount of fat to get a crispy texture.
 Since I only use olive oil, I am not afraid of using too much because I know it is healthier than most oils.

 - Coat your wedges generously so they don’t stick to the pan and so they brown nicely.
 It also adds a lot of flavor!

 - I love my Yukon Golds.
 It is all I have been buying these days.
 I didn’t realize how DIFFERENT potatoes were until I really started comparing!
-I used to only purchase Idaho or Russet potatoes until I realized there were other fish in the sea.
+I don’t like waxy potatoes as much for this recipe.
 Idaho and Russets have more starch and less moisture than your Yukon Golds so they wont come out as creamy as they do.
-Use Yukon Golds for this recipe and you won’t regret it!

 - Cornstarch is great at crisping food!
 Feel free to sprinkle some onto your potatoes before you bake them!
 The result will be a crispier, crunchier wedge.